COVID-19: travel health notice for all travellers

 Riding a bike under the influence of alcohol is illegal and subject to detention and fines.

-In rural areas, cyclists and pedestrians must wear reflective clothing (or vest) when on the road between dusk and dawn.
+In rural areas, cyclists and pedestrians must wear reflective clothing (or vest) when on the road between dusk and dawn or risk a fine.
 A cyclist or pedestrian involved in an accident and not wearing a reflective item could be held liable.

 Public transportation